svozniuk/java-interviews/README.md

 java-interviews
 ===============

-A collection of Java interview questions nd my answers to them
+A collection of Java interview questions and my answers to them